 Q: Is there an Asian Championship?

 A:Yes!
-The International History Bee and Bowl will hold its fifth annual Asian Championships from June 15-17, 2018 at the JW Marriott Khao Lak Resort and Spa in Thailand.
+The International History Bee and Bowl will hold its seventh annual Asian Championships from May 29-31, 2020 at the Seoul Foreign School in Seoul, South Korea.
 For the most up to date information on the Championships, see the tab on the menu bar or click here.

 Q: How do we qualify for the International History Olympiad?
 When and where will it be held?